rotundasoftware/backbone.viewOptions/README.md

 WidgetView = BaseView.extend( {
 	options : [
 		"type!",  // Use a trailing explanation mark to indicate that an option is required.
-		{ name : "label", defaultValue : "OK" }  // Use this syntax to give an option a default value.
+		{ "label" : "OK" }  // Use this object syntax to give an option a default value.
 	]

 	render : function() {